 Cooking in a caravan or whilst camping is not without challenges, but delicious dishes can be made with limited space, limited equipment and unlimited enthusiasm and imagination.

-In my opinion, there is one more essential kitchen item; the double skillet.
+In my opinion, there is an essential kitchen item – the double skillet.
 The two pans can be used independently or can be clicked together and used with a heat diffuser as an oven capable of baking potatoes, roasting chicken, warming breakfast pastries and baking cakes.
 The only limit is your imagination and willingness to experiment.

 Pancakes with berries and maple syrup

 A simple but satisfying breakfast, this is my go-to recipe for four pancakes.
 One cup self-raising flour, one cup milk, one egg and a pinch of salt.
 Mix together with a whisk or fork.
 There is no need for the batter to stand.
 Melt a knob of butter in the pan, pour in the batter.
 When the batter starts to bubble flip the pancake over.
 Ensure both sides are cooked before removing from the pan, tumbling fresh berries over the pancake and adding a generous drizzle of maple syrup.

 For a vegan version, no need for egg at all, use non-dairy milk and a dairy-free butter.

 Chocolate and vanilla marble birthday cake